-Once you have your list figured out, however, you are only part-way through this step.
+Once you have your list figured out, you're almost half way there!
 You then need to 'future-test' each question to determine if answering them really will help you achieve your business' strategic and tactical goals.

 And if one or more of your questions don't pass this future-testing, you need to re-work those questions, or even discard them and replace them with better questions.

 Don't get frustrated.
 It's part of the process of nailing Step 1.

 As their questions are future-tested, it's typical for the companies we work with to discard or modify almost every single one of them within the first iteration.
 So expect that, embrace it, and keep going until you are absolutely confident that you have identified the right questions to ask.

 Step 2 - Mercilessly Assess Your Current State